kl82slo/kl82slo.github.io/_posts/2024-07-24-0020 MicroStrategy run bat file.md

 <br />

 if you get an error<br />
-activate the addvaned options and try aggain<br />
+activate the addvanced options and try aggain<br />
 ![SQL Error](/img/20240726_0020/Error.png)<br />

 {% highlight sql %}